fireduck64/eth2stake/README.md

 ### Keys and containers

 After you get docker installed, go ahead and geth-start.sh That is going to take some time.
+Probably a few days.

 Then use eth2deposit to make some keys.